 Here at Anything Technical we stock a wide range of equipment suitable for Backcountry Skiing, including bindings, skis, ski boots, skins and accessories.
 Click Here » The choice is wide and varied and we use all our combined knowledge and experience to guide customers into making the right choices.

-Fritschi Diamir Vipec New for 2104, The Fritschi Diamir Vipec 12 Safety Tech Ski Touring Binding is unique in that it is the first ever Tech Norm Touring Binding System to offer a fully calibrated toe release of up to DIN 12 which conforms to ISO standards.
+The Fritschi EVO is also Brand new for 2017 and now has the Safety Tech Ski Touring Binding down to a fine art.
+With a much improved toe assembly which is much easier to engage and a more effective frontal release coupled with an emergency climbing release.
+It is unique in that it is the first ever Tech Norm Touring Binding System to offer a fully calibrated toe release of up to DIN 12 which conforms to ISO standards.
 This gives the binding a massive advantage compared to conventional pin systems which have a non-adjustable release.
-The Vipec also features a calibrated frontal heel release, a brake which locks in the up position when walking, and extremely easy to use 3 step walk level adjustment.
-Switching from ski to walk and vise versa is a simple operation and doesn't neccessitate removing the boot from the binding.
+The EVO also features a brake which locks in the up position when walking, and an extremely easy to use 3 step walk level adjustment.
+Switching from ski to walk and vise versa is a simple operation and doesn’t neccessitate removing the boot from the binding.

 Fritschi Diamir Freeride Pro, a Freeride binding with exceptional on piste handling capabilities.
 The Freeride Pro was completely re-designed in 2011/12 with a wider, more stable and torsion resistant front plate, better integration between heel and PTC plate, and a higher and more stable end piece.